treyhunner/treyhunner.github.com/source/_posts/2016-02-15-how-to-merge-dictionaries-in-python.markdown

 4. `defaults` and `user` should not change during the creation of `context`
 5. updates made to `context` should never alter `defaults` or `user`

+**Note**: In 5, we're focused on updates to the dictionary, not contained objects.
+For concerns about mutability of nested objects, we should look into [copy.deepcopy][deepcopy].

 So we want something like this:

 ```pycon